android10/linux.github.io/_docs/extras/getting-started.md

 ---
-title: Style and Customization
+title: Style and Customization.
-description: Getting started with Docsy Jekyll
+description: Getting started with Docsy Jekyll.
 excluded_in_search: true
 ---